Bariatric Surgery Frequently Asked Questions

 Q: Will I have nutritional deficiencies after bariatric surgery?

-A: While deficiencies in vitamins and minerals can occur after weight loss surgery, you will be taking supplements and we will also be monitoring your levels with blood work at intervals after surgery.
+A: While deficiencies in vitamins and minerals can occur after weight loss surgery, you will be taking supplements, and we will also be monitoring your levels with blood work at intervals after surgery.
 Nutritional deficiencies are easily prevented and simply managed if they do occur.

 Q: Will I regain weight after surgery?